BitByteBin/bin-image-machine/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-To generate the Bins there are 2 options:
+To generate the Bins:
 * Generate Collection
 ```sh
 node index.js
 ```

+To generate a Binary image used for logos and BitByteBin brand styling
 * Generate logo
 ```sh
 node logo.js